centiservice/mats3_site/_docs/B-Intro-04-springconfig.md

         _shippingService = shippingService;
     }

-    // The ProcessContext can be injected, or sent as argument to stage methods ProcessContext<ShippingCostReply> _context;
+    // ProcessContext: Injected, or provided as argument to stage methods ProcessContext<ShippingCostReply> _context;

-    // This is the state field
+    // This field is part of the Endpoint's state List<OrderLine> _orderLines;
-    List<OrderLine> _orderLines;

     @Stage(0)